GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

     *length* sets the full length of each cross-profile, while *ds* is the sampling spacing along each cross-profile.
-Optionally, append **/**\ *spacing* for an equidistant spacing between cross-profiles [Default erects cross-profiles at the input coordinates].
+Optionally, append **/**\ *spacing* for an equidistant spacing between cross-profiles [Default erects cross-profiles at the input coordinates]; see **-A** for how resampling the input track is controlled.
 By default, all cross-profiles have the same direction (left to right as we look in the direction of the input line segment).
 Append **+a** to alternate the direction of cross-profiles, or **v** to enforce